- circa 1955, printed later

 ‘Vortex’ is a highly modern image whose forms imply both graceful movement and tension.
 At first glance the image seems to be of a natural form such as a nautilus shell, however closer inspection reveals the form to be made up of a series of interleaved dinner plates, swirling around a central metal circle.
 The off-centre alignment of the image gives a greater strength to the flow and curve of the lines in the lower half which accentuates the feeling of movement around the circle and into the centre of the void.
 A strong graphic element is provided by the grid in the centre of the void, which adds regulated lines to balance the circular effect of the plates.

 It is not known if ‘Vortex’ was a commercial commission or a personal experiment with modernist forms.

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Judy Annear, Photography: Art Gallery of New South Wales Collection, 2007, 147 (illus.).
+Judy Annear, Photography: Art Gallery of New South Wales Collection, 'Australian modernism', pg.131-149, Sydney, 2007, 147 (illus.).

-Natasha Bullock (Australia) (Curator), Soft Shadows and Sharp Lines: Australian photography from Cazneaux to Dupain, Sydney, 2002. no pagination or catalogue numbers
+Natasha Bullock (Curator), Soft shadows and sharp lines: Australian photography from Cazneaux to Dupain, Sydney, 2002. no pagination or catalogue numbers